On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Experiment

 \subsection{Robustness of Our Approach}

+We show that our proposed algorithm is robust against the initial accuracy of PU classifiers as well as the typical data distribution of the unlabeled dataset.

-\textbf{Robustness against the Initial PU accuracy} The auxiliary loss can help the CNI-CGAN to learn the clean data distribution regardless of the initial accuracy of PU classifiers.
+\textbf{Robustness against the Initial PU accuracy.} The auxiliary loss can help the CNI-CGAN to learn the clean data distribution regardless of the initial accuracy of PU classifiers.
 To verify that, we select distinct positive rates, yielding the pre-trained PU classifiers with different initial accuracies.
-Then we perform our method based on these PU classifiers.
-Figure~\ref{fig:speed} suggests that although better initial PU accuracy can be beneficial to the initial generation performance, our approach under different PU accuracies can still attain the similar generation quality after sufficient training.
+Then, we perform our method based on these PU classifiers.
+Figure~\ref{fig:speed} suggests that our approach can still attain similar generation quality under different initial PU accuracies after sufficient training, although better initial PU accuracy can be beneficial to the generation performance in the early phase.

-\textbf{Robustness against the Unlabeled data} In real scenarios, we are more likely to have little knowledge about the extra data we have.
-To further verify the robustness of CNI-CGAN against the unknown distribution of extra data, we test different approaches across different amounts and distributions of the unlabeled data.
+\textbf{Robustness against the Unlabeled data.} In real scenarios, we are more likely to have little knowledge about the extra data we have.
+To further verify the Robustness of CNI-CGAN against the unknown distribution of extra data, we test different approaches across different amounts and distributions of the unlabeled data.
 Particularly, we consider two different types of distributions for unlabeled data.
 Type 1 is $[\frac{1}{K+1}, ... ,\frac{1}{K+1},\frac{1}{K+1}]$ where the number of data in each class, including the negative data, is even, while type 2 is $[\frac{1}{2K}, ... \frac{1}{2K},\frac{1}{2}]$ where the negative data makes up half of all unlabeled data.
-In experiments, we focus on the PU Accuracy to evaluate both the generation quality and the improvement of PU learning.
+In experiments, we focus on PU Accuracy to evaluate both the generation quality and the improvement of PU learning.
 For MNIST, we choose 1$\%$ and 0.5$\%$ for two settings while we opt for 0.5$\%$ and 0.2$\%$ on both Fashion-MNIST and CIFAR-10.

-Figure~\ref{fig:sensitivity} manifests that the accuracy of PU classifier exhibits a slight ascending tendency with the increasing of the number of unlabeled data.
-More importantly, our CNI-CGAN almost consistently outperforms other baselines across different amount of unlabeled data as well as distinct distributions of unlabeled data.
-This verifies the robustness of our proposal to the situation of extra data.
+Figure~\ref{fig:sensitivity} manifests that the accuracy of the PU classifier exhibits a slight ascending tendency with the increasing number of unlabeled data.
+More importantly, our CNI-CGAN almost consistently outperforms other baselines across different amounts of unlabeled data as well as distinct distributions of unlabeled data.
+This verifies that the Robustness of our proposal for the distribution of extra data can potentially be maintained.
+We leave the investigation on robustness against more imbalanced situations as future work.